marcyves/100-days-of-code/log.md

 Upgraded FontAwesome from version 4 to 5 in order to get more icons.
 Replaced some pictures with FA icons.
 Improvements to startbootstrap theme.

+### Day 14: May 13, 2018
+Clean up login page
+Learned to place sticky bootstrap footer at bottom of page